 Characteristics of LED (Light Emitting Diode)

-Before connecting an LED is a circuit and start using it, there are few characteristics of LED that are worth knowing (actually, they are very important).
-If you refer to any of the datasheets provided by the manufacturer, you can find a lot specification corresponding to electrical characteristics, absolute maximum ratings, physical dimensions etc. The important characteristics are the Polarity, Forward Voltage and Forward Current.
+Before connecting an LED is a circuit and starting using it, there are a few characteristics of LED that are worth knowing (actually, they are very important).
+If you refer to any of the datasheets provided by the manufacturer, you can find a lot of specifications corresponding to electrical characteristics, absolute maximum ratings, physical dimensions, etc. The important characteristics are the Polarity, Forward Voltage and Forward Current.

 Polarity of LED